BrianLesko/reverse-proxy-nginx-docker/readme.md

 # Nginx Docker reverse proxy

-Access your web application via server/name rather than server:PORT by running this code.
+Access your web application via http://server/name rather than http://server:PORT by running this code.
+The code here can be upgraded to allow https by getting a certificate.

 &nbsp;